How to Set up a Cryptocurrency Wallet in NZ

 Browser Extension Wallets

-Browser extension wallets are similar to web wallets, except rather than going to a website to view and control your assets, they are accessible through an extension in your web browser (such as Brave, Firefox, Safari or Chrome)
+Browser extension crypto wallets are similar to web wallets, except rather than going to a website to view and control your assets, they are accessible through a web extension in your web browser (such as Brave, Firefox, Safari or Chrome).

-Useful for interacting with decentralized exchanges, browser extension wallets like MetaMask are an integral part of any crypto investors toolkit.
+Useful for interacting with decentralized exchanges, browser extension wallets like MetaMask are an integral part of any crypto investor's crypto wallet toolkit.

 Paper Wallets

-A paper wallet is the rawest form of cryptocurrency wallet, comprised of the two core components that make up every cryptocurrency wallet;
+A paper wallet is the rawest form of cryptocurrency wallet available in New Zealand, comprised of the two core components that make up every cryptocurrency wallet;

 A public and private key pair….